-Chief Stevens enlisted in the United States Marine Corps on August 3, 1984.
+Chief Stevens enlisted in the United States Marine Corps on Aug.
+3, 1984.
 He served for a period of 4 years.
-His first duty assignment was with the 7th Engineer Battalion, 1st Force Service Support Group at Camp Pendleton, California.
+His first duty assignment was with the 7th Engineer Battalion, 1st Force Service Support Group at Camp Pendleton, Calif.
 He then served with the 9th Engineer Battalion, 3rd FSSG, in Okinawa, Japan for his remaining time on active duty.
-He re-enlisted into the U.S. Marine Corps Reserve in September 1988 and served with B Company 4th Light Armored Reconnaissance Battalion, 4th Marine Division based in Frederick, Maryland.
+He re-enlisted into the U.S. Marine Corps Reserve in September 1988 and served with B Company, 4th Light Armored Reconnaissance Battalion, 4th Marine Division based in Frederick, Md.
 The chief deployed to the Persian Gulf serving with the 2nd Marine Division during Operation DESERT SHIELD/DESERT STORM in 1990.
 Chief Stevens joined the West Virginia Air National Guard in June 1992.
 He enlisted as a traditional guard member with the 167th Civil Engineering Squadron’s Emergency Management flight.
-He prepared for and participated in several unit operational readiness inspections and compliance inspections as well as other home station training events such as the Air Force Jr ROTC encampment.
+He prepared for and participated in several unit operational readiness inspections and compliance inspections as well as other home station training events such as the Air Force Junior ROTC encampment.
 Chief Stevens was activated following the events of 9/11 and he deployed in October of 2001 to a bare base in Jacobabad, Pakistan for a period of 5 months in support of Operation ENDURING FREEDOM.
-He returned home in February 2002 and remained on duty with the 167th AW taking over the EM flight as the fulltime technician in the fall of 2002.
+He returned home in February 2002 and remained on duty with the 167th AW taking over the EM flight as the full-time technician in the fall of 2002.
 Chief Stevens was called to serve again the spring of 2003 where he and fellow flight members prepared for the invasion of Iraq.
 He deployed to Kirkuk, Iraq in July 2003 in support of Operation IRAQI FREEDOM.
 Chief Stevens continued to serve in EM until September 2013, when he was then reassigned as the Operations Superintendent for the 167th Security Forces Squadron.
+In June 2015 he was promoted to the rank of chief master sergeant and assigned as the 167th Security Forces Manager.

 Chief Stevens was a member of the National Honor Society in high school.
-After his active duty enlistment ended in July 1988 he pursued a career in law enforcement.
+After his active duty enlistment ended in July 1988, he pursued a career in law enforcement.
 He graduated from the West Virginia State Police Academy’s Basic Law Enforcement Officers Course in 1994 and was the recipient of the Outstanding Officer Award.
 He was a patrolman with the Martinsburg Police Department, where he served as a K-9 handler from 1994 to 2002 while also serving as a traditional Guardsman.
-Prior to his current position, he was assigned as the 167th Airlift Wing Command Chief.
+Prior to his current position as the State Command Chief, he served as the 167th Airlift Wing Command Chief.

 1984 U.S. Marine Corps Boot Camp, Parris Island, S.C.